Silver AS AN INVESTMENT Fundamentals

 The average solar panel uses about 2/3rds of a troy ounce of silver (or about 20 grams).

-Silver’s unique elemental attributes essentially guarantee that industrial silver applications shall remain robust and grow as the developing world continues to demand a more modern way of life ahead.
+Silver’s unique elemental attributes guarantee that industrial silver applications shall remain robust and grow as the developing world continues to demand a more modern way of life ahead.

 Silver Investment Demand